madhurjyasarma/weatherAPI-Kafka-cassandra-flask-project/README.md

 # Weather Data Pipeline

-This project is a Flask web application that retrieves weather data from a Cassandra database and visualizes it using Chart.js.
-Users can search for weather data by city name, and the application displays temperature and humidity trends over time in a line chart.
+This project is a Flask web application that retrieves weather data from a Cassandra database.
+Users can search for weather data by city name, and the application displays temperature and humidity trends over time.

 ## Table of Contents